 It’s crucial for family members to put in place a strong community of support during each stage of the disease, so as to provide the very best care for their loved one with Alzheimer’s, and for their own health and wellbeing as well.

-Grace Home Care offers customized in-home Alzheimer’s in home care in Topeka and surrounding areas, working with family caregivers to provide as much or as little support as needed.
+Grace Home Care offers customized memory care in Topeka and surrounding areas, working with family caregivers to provide as much or as little support as needed.
 In the initial stage of the disease, this might entail a few hours each week of respite care, allowing family members an opportunity to take time for their own needs and to rest and refresh.
 In more advanced stages, 24-hour care can make sure the individual is secure and well cared for at all times, and that the everyday tasks, such as preparing meals, light housework, laundry, and personal care for the elderly person are all taken care of – allowing families more quality time together.